Why Is My Internet So Slow? Your Ultimate Guide to Speeding Up

-Put visitors (and children) on a guest network
+Put visitors on a guest network

-ISP network congestion
+External network congestion

-The only type of internet that isn’t much affected by network congestion is fiber internet.
+The only type of internet that isn’t much affected by an area’s network congestion is fiber internet.
 Fiber infrastructure is capable of carrying much more information than other types, so having a ton of traffic at the same time doesn’t slow down individual customers.

 Exceeding data caps